J.V. Durden: Career

 When he returned to England in 1935, Durden was hired by British Instructional Films which, after its sale, was now Gaumont-British Instructional (GBI).
 Secrets of Nature was no longer in production, but the series had been enormously popular; it brought the life sciences into popular culture and was so influential, the filmmaker and historian Paul Rotha described it as "the sheet anchor of the British film industry’’.
 Gaumont-British wanted to continue with scientific films and, in Durden, they had a photographer who was also a biologist.
 Durden found himself working with his former Royal College tutor H.R.
 Hewer, with the filmmaker Agnes Mary Field, and with the nature documentary pioneer Percy Smith.
 Field and Smith had both been the editors of Secrets of Nature; now they were working on Secrets of Life.

 Smith had developed innovative techniques in time-lapse photography, microphotography, microcinematography and animation.
-Learning from him, Durden became an expert in stop-motion photography and cinemicrography, building on Smith’s techniques and incorporating new methods, including the use of phase-contrast microscopy and colour cinematography.
+Learning from him, Durden became an expert in stop-motion photography and cinemicrography, building on Smith's techniques and incorporating new methods, including the use of phase-contrast microscopy and colour cinematography.
 His work at GBI was mainly on educational films in zoology (supervised by Julian Huxley), but he was instrumental in the development of the first series of Secrets of Life to be released in colour (1939), which were made using Dufaycolor.

 Durden, Smith and Field wanted to publish the results of their work and co-wrote the book Ciné-biology, which was published in 1942.
 The book was not the first attempt to theorize the relationship between cinema and science, but it was the clearest and most public.
-It describes Ciné-biology as the "the study of life through the medium of the cinema".
+It describes Ciné-biology as "the study of life through the medium of the cinema".
 The "revealing eye" of the microscope and the "analytical brain" of the camera are active observers; by portraying the aliveness of the world, technology itself comes to life.
 Capturing and manipulating movement was Ciné-biology's most critical characteristic: "Movement, despite the advent and firm establishment of sound films, is the essence of the cinema ...
 And, in the cinema, we have the ideal medium for the study of life.”
 Ciné-biology treated film as a discipline of its own, complete with tools, practices and methods.
 Despite its focus on expertise, it also made science more appealing and interlaced the roles of filmmakers, experts, technologies and the wider public in making nature films.

 In 1942, Durden was drafted into the British Army.
 He was initially a gunner but was transferred to the Army Kinematograph Service, where he made training films and was discharged in 1945 with the rank of Lieutenant.

 By war's end, Smith had died and Field was making children's films for The Rank Organisation.
 Durden joined the Shell Film Unit; in 1948, he wrote the script for the film Atomic Physics, which won the 1949 BAFTA Special Award.
 He and Field finished the sequel to Ciné-biology, See How They Grow: Botany Through the Cinema (1952).